pablo-abc/felte-docs/markdown/docs/en/latest/reporters.md

 yarn add -D @felte/reporter-svelte
 ```

 It exports a `svelteReporter` function and a `ValidationMessage` component.
-Pass tge `svelteReporter` function to the `reporter` option of `createForm` and add the `ValidationMessage` component wherever you want your validation messages to be displayed.
+Pass tge `svelteReporter` function to the `extend` option of `createForm` and add the `ValidationMessage` component wherever you want your validation messages to be displayed.

 The `ValidationMessage` component needs a `for` prop set with the **id** of the input it corresponds to, the error messages will be passed to you via the `messages` slot prop.
 The default slot will be rendered when there are errors, and the `placeholder` slot when there aren't any.
 The `placeholder` slot is optional and if not used, you'll need to handle any falsy values for `messages` yourself.